AIMotionLab-SZTAKI/orthogonal-IO-augm/README.md

 # Orthogonal-by-construction model augmentation with JAX
-Contains the code implementation and example scripts for the manuscript titled *Orthogonal-by-construction augmentation of physics-based input-output models* (currently submitted for publication).
-The preprint is available on [arXiv](https://arxiv.org/abs/2511.01321).
+Contains the code implementation and example scripts for the paper titled *Orthogonal-by-construction augmentation of physics-based input-output models*.
+The published version is available [here](https://doi.org/10.1016/j.ifacsc.2026.100376).

 ## Installation
 To install the code implementation and the example scripts, first, clone the repository, then open the project folder as